LucasvanKasteren/eduvpn-log-analysis/README.md

 ## Deployment steps
 1. Setup your eduVPN server, check out the [docs](https://docs.eduvpn.org/server/v3/).
 2. Enable the [eduVPN script connection hook](https://docs.eduvpn.org/server/v3/script-connection-hook.html) as explained in the docs.
-3. Install MaxMind-DB-Reader library.
-For Debian and Ubuntu: `sudo apt-get install python3-maxminddb`.
-For Fedora: `sudo dnf install python3-maxminddb`.
+3. Install the mmdblookup command from the libmaxminddb library.
+For Debian and Ubuntu: `sudo apt-get install mmdb-bin`.
+For Fedora: `sudo dnf install libmaxminddb-devel`.
 4. Fork this repository on your eduVPN server.
-5. Move the files from the data folder together with the `connect_script.sh` to the same folder as where you enabled the script connection hook.
+5. Move the files from the data folder together with the `connect_script.sh` to the `/usr/local/bin/` folder.
 6. Go inside the scripts folder and run the tool with `./run_impossible_travel.sh`

 ## Implementation